 - Structures over 3,000 square feet

-- Sixteen cameras are good for small businesses, homes over 3,000 square feet, and those interested in expanding their systems in the near future.
+- Sixteen cameras are good for homes over 3,000 square feet and those interested in expanding their systems soon.

-Whether you choose to install a wired or wireless video surveillance system depends on the type of location you’re observing.
+Whether you install a wired or wireless surveillance system depends on the location you’re observing.

 - Popular for private homes

 - Easy installation

 - Better for rental properties as you can remove them

 Key Features of the Best Wired Security Cameras

 - Require cable connecting cameras to a recording device

 - Wired pre-programmed security systems offer longer recording times for footage and more cameras